victorOJILE/portfolio/Readme.md

  This project is built with HTML, CSS, JavaScript, Bootstrap, EmailJS and Google Firebase analytics.

  This project consists of:
-  * [About]() page with my personal and professional background, skills, and interests.
+  * An [about](https://victorojile.github.io/portfolio/#about_me) section with my personal and professional background, skills, and interests.

-  * A portfolio section which exhibits all main [projects]() I have worked on, in addition to some I made for fun.
+  * A portfolio section which exhibits all main [projects](https://victorojile.github.io/portfolio/#project) I have worked on, in addition to some I made for fun.
 This includes descriptions, screenshots, and links to live demos and source code.

-  * My skills section where I list out web technologies I am equipped with, that enables me build dynamic and responsive web applications that meet business requirements.
+  * My [skills](https://victorojile.github.io/portfolio/#about_me) section where I list out web technologies I am equipped with, that enables me build dynamic and responsive web applications that meet business requirements.

-  * Also, a basic contact form page where visitors can [reach out]() by text messages.
+  * Also, a basic contact form section where visitors can [reach out](https://victorojile.github.io/portfolio/#contact-form) by text messages.

 ## License
  This project is licensed under the MIT License.